shivannis/xandr-docs-public/xandr-docs/articles/monetize/onboarding-mobile-supply.md

 For both app and mobile web inventory, there are two types of ad calls that can be generated: one that comes directly from the device (the client-side), and one that comes from the server.

-When an ad call comes directly from the device (client-side), the application or website calls the Xandr Impression Bus directly.
-This means that Xandr has direct access to important metadata such as the User Agent and IP address.
+When an ad call comes directly from the device (client-side), the application or website calls the Microsoft Advertising Impression Bus directly.
+This means that Microsoft Advertising has direct access to important metadata such as the User Agent and IP address.

-On the other hand, a server-side call means that an external server calls the Xandr Impression Bus on behalf of the client (the device).
-In this case, Xandr does not have direct access to necessary metadata that would make the impression attractive to buyers such as the IP address and the User Agent.
+On the other hand, a server-side call means that an external server calls the Microsoft Advertising Impression Bus on behalf of the client (the device).
+In this case, Microsoft Advertising does not have direct access to necessary metadata that would make the impression attractive to buyers such as the IP address and the User Agent.
 Since this data is not supplied by the server-side call, it must be appended to the request by your mobile ad tag.
 The instructions below show you which tags you must add to your placement tags depending on the type of integration.

 This diagram shows the difference between how server-side and client-side mobile ad calls are made: